5 Living Room Wall Decor Ideas to Create a Sophisticated Interior

 Pro tip: Use paint to highlight architectural features such as built-in storage or a fireplace wall.
 For those who want more depth than paint alone can provide, combining architectural color-blocking with a subtle textured wallpaper panel can create a bespoke, designer-level finish.

-How to Balance Wall Decor Using Popular Design Rules
+FAQ: How to Balance Wall Decor Using Design Rules

 Shop now